automaciej/phpbb3-static/README.md

 ## Usage

-1. Edit config.php.
-Set your database configuration
+1. Copy config.php-example to config.php and edit it.
+Set your database configuration.

 2. Create static/ directory